haslhofer/articles/README.md

 Working with someone in another company whose best man at his wedding comes from the town in Austria I grew up in - and us finding time as humans and not robots to discover this little random fact.

 What little things give you joy?

+# Circuit breakers
+For a recent business meeting I needed to "dress up" and decided to try on my wedding suit pants which I had purchased 14 years ago.
+The pants fit just fine.
+Keeping a healthy weight was always important to me - but I wasn't able to achieve it by sheer will power, but rather by setting up a system I called my "circuit breaker" where I defined an upper boundary at which I'd cut back a little for a few days.
+For the system to work, I needed to weigh myself consistently.
+I convinced myself that my weight would probably be lowest in the morning, so I conditioned myself to look at my weight first thing in the morning after I get up.
+So the system of "accessible scales, consistent weighing, circuit breaker" worked for me over the course of literally decades.